ajojothepineapple/shortestPathGraph/results.md

 - Outputs:

+- Running Time:

 Graphing:

 - Inputs: X and Y dimensions for the graphing, filename of the file to which the output is written, Nodes and Edges of the graph.

 - Output: PNG with the graphical map, where nodes are green and the roads are red.

+- Running Time: (x = x-dimension of the picture, y = y-dimension of the picture) O(m * sqrt(x^2+y^2) + n), as for every edge the largest distance that can be drawn is between is from one corner of the picture to the other, which is the diagonal of the pictrue denoted by x and y dimensions and every node is drawn separetely from the edges.

 Graphing with Path:

 - Inputs: vector of nodes on the path, filename of the file to which the output is written, Nodes and Edges of the graph and graphical information from the Graphing function.

 - Output: PNG with the path highligted in blue on the map done by graphing.

+- Running Time: (x = x-dimension of the picture, y = y-dimension of the picture) O(m * sqrt(x^2+y^2) + n), as for every edge might be included in the path and for every edge the largest distance that can be drawn is between is from one corner of the picture to the other, which is the diagonal of the pictrue denoted by x and y dimensions and every node is repainted again as it might be ovewritten when painting the paths.

 **Unit tests in main.cpp**
 (Tests are labeled in main.cpp)